JeffVllarenas/ONLINE-MATH-QUIZ/README.md

 # ONLINE MATH QUIZ

 **ONLINE MATH QUIZ** is an interactive web-based quiz system designed to help users practice and improve their math skills.
-It features different difficulty levels, real-time feedback, score tracking, and an intuitive interface built using modern web development principles and Human-Computer Interaction (HCI) guidelines.
+It features different difficulty levels, real-time feedback, score tracking, and an intuitive interface built using modern web development principles.
 ---

 ## 📌 Features